Get familiar with Kosli #

 quickstart docker 2022-11-01T15:30:56+01:00

-Step 4: Report artifacts to Kosli #
+Step 5: Attest an Artifact to Kosli #

 The quickstart-docker repository contains a docker-compose.yml

-file which uses an nginx docker image
+file which uses an nginx

-Pull the docker image - the Kosli CLI needs the artifact to be locally present to generate a "fingerprint" to identify it:
+Pull the docker image - the Kosli CLI needs the Artifact to be locally present to generate a "fingerprint" to identify it:

 You can check that this has worked by typing: